iam-veeramalla/observability-zero-to-hero/day-4/readme.md

 # 🎯 Project Objectives
 - 🛠️ **Implement Custom Metrics in Node.js Application**: Use the prom-client library to write and expose custom metrics in the Node.js application.
 - 🚨 **Set Up Alerts in Alertmanager**: Configure Alertmanager to send email notifications if a container crashes more than two times.
-- 📝 **Set Up Logging**: Implement logging on both application and cluster (node) logs for better observability using EFK stack.
+- 📝 **Set Up Logging**: Implement logging on both application and cluster (node) logs for better observability using EFK stack(Elasticsearch, FluentBit, Kibana).
+- 📸 **Implement Distributed Tracing for Node.js Application**: Enhance observability by instrumenting the Node.js application for distributed tracing using Jaeger. enabling better performance monitoring and troubleshooting of complex, multi-service architectures.

 # 🏠 Architecture
 ![Project Architecture](images/architecture.gif)

 ## 1) Write Custom Metrics
-- Please take a look at `day-4/app-code/index.js` file to learn more about custom metrics. below is the brief overview
+- Please take a look at `day-4/application/service-a/index.js` file to learn more about custom metrics. below is the brief overview
 - **Express Setup**: Initializes an Express application and sets up logging with Morgan.
 - **Logging with Pino**: Defines a custom logging function using Pino for structured logging.
 - **Prometheus Metrics with prom-client**: Integrates Prometheus for monitoring HTTP requests using the prom-client library: